 School Displays:

-335. | School Display: Depicting "Celebrating 190 Years of Agriculture’" Prize: $30 To ensure sufficient space is available (display area, 2.5m x 1.5m with table space below) please notify the Junior Competition Director prior to September 8, 2023 of your intent to participate.
+335. | School Display: Depicting "Small Towns, Big Hearts" Prize: $30 Artwork by students showing off your school and the theme of the Fair To ensure sufficient space is available (display area, 2.5m x 1.5m with table space below) please notify the Junior Competition Director prior to September 15, 2026 of your intent to participate.
 Sponsorship: Cameco Corporation |

 Download the Horse Show Entry Form